SHARE

 If you’re successful in finding a new job within three months, you need to apply for a new work permit if you’ve either had the old one for less than 24 months or have changed occupations, regardless of how long you’ve had your permit.
 You can work while your new permit is being processed as long as you applied before the old one ran out and before the end of the three-month period.

-Make sure that your new job fulfils the relevant requirements, such as having been advertised in Sweden, the EU/EEA and Switzerland before you started working there, an acceptable salary for your branch and the relevant insurance.
+Make sure that your new job fulfils the relevant requirements, such as having been advertised in Sweden, the EU/EEA and Switzerland before you started working there, an acceptable salary for your industry and the relevant insurance.
 You can see the most up-to-date requirements here.

 Things get more complicated if your work permit is due to expire within this three-month grace period.
 In that case, you need to apply for an extension of your residence and work permit, and to do that you need to be able to provide a signed employment contract from your new employer in your application.
 Get in touch with the Swedish Migration Agency if this applies to you.